jiafangtao/lesss.is.more/_posts/2018-09-12-docker-commands-most-used.md

 ### docker inspect

+Show low-level details of containers, specified by id or name.

 ### docker attach

 Attach to the container's STDIN, STDOUT and STDERR.
 This is very useful to do trouble-shooting or monitoring when the container was launched in background mode, i.e. detached mode.

 ### docker ps

+Just like Linux `ps` command, this lists all running containers.

 ### docker images

+List all docker images available on this machine.

 ### docker rename
+Rename a docker container to a new name

 ### docker rmi

+Remove a docker image